ActiveCampaign/mustachio/README.md

 One mayor component is the usage of Streams in morestachio.
 You can declare a Factory for the streams generated in the `ParserOptions.SourceFactory`.
 This is very important if you are rendering templates that will be very huge and you want to stream them directly to the harddrive or elsewhere.
 This has also a very positive effect on the performance as we will not use string concatination for compiling the template.
 If you do not set the `ParserOptions.SourceFactory` and the `ParserOptions.Encoding`, a memory stream will be created and the `Encoding.Default` will be used.

 ###### Formatter
-Use the `ContextObject.PrintableTypes` collection to create own formatter for all your types or add one to the new `ParserOptions.Formatters` object for just one call.
+Use the `ContextObject.DefaultFormatter` collection to create own formatter for all your types or add one to the `ParserOptions.Formatters` object for just one call.
 To invoke them in your template use the new Function syntax:
 ```csharp
 {{Just.One.Formattable(AnyString).Thing}}
 ```